Last updated on

 As you probably know by now, I tape a cake board (the same size as my cake) to a larger cake board.
-The larger cake board is just there to hold on to when I move the cake in and out of the freezer when I want to set the crumb coat and final coat of frosting with the acrylic disk.
+The larger cake board is just there to hold on to when I move the cake in and out of the freezer.
+I do this when setting the crumb coat and final coat of frosting with the acrylic disk.
 I only use a small piece of scotch tape to hold the boards together.
 This makes removing the boards from each other super easy.

 As you move the cake, make sure the cake lifter is nearly covering the base of the cake, but also use your extra hand to support the cake as well.